greenbone/gvm-tools/docs/config.rst

 .. _tls_config_section:

-.. rubric:: TLS section
+.. rubric:: TLS Section

+This section is only relevant if the :ref:`TLS connection type
+<tls_connection_type>` is used (default for accessing :term:`openvasmd`
+on :term:`GOS` 3.1).

 The TLS section allows setting the default port, TLS certificate file, TLS key file and TLS certificate authority file.
-Only relevant if the :ref:`TLS connection type <tls_connection_type>` is used (Default for accessing :term:`openvasmd` on :term:`GOS` 3.1).

 .. code-block:: ini